RushabhReddy/SpaceShooter/README.md

 # CPPND: Capstone Space Game

-The Capstone project is inspired in 2D shoot 'em up.
-This is a simple version, where player needs to destroy the enemy before reaches the other side.
-Player has five opportunity before loose the game.
+The Capstone project is a thrilling game that takes inspiration from the classic 2D shoot 'em up genre.
+In this simplified version, the player must eliminate the enemy before it reaches the other side, and they have five chances to succeed before losing the game.

-Here how you control your spaceship,

-- Arrows key to move spaceship.
-- Spacebar to fire bullet.
+Controlling the spaceship is intuitive and straightforward.
+The player can use the arrow keys to move the spaceship in any direction they desire.
+Additionally, the spacebar can be used to fire a bullet from the spaceship, which adds an exciting element of action to the game.

-Finally, this project was following the principles we have learned throughout this Nanodegree Program.
-Still a lot of opportunity for code refactoring and add more C++ features.
+This project has been developed with a strong emphasis on the principles taught throughout the Nanodegree Program.
+However, there is still ample opportunity for code refactoring and the addition of more advanced C++ features, which would further enhance the game's functionality and performance.

 ## Dependencies for Running Locally
 * cmake >= 3.7